ryankrum/dde-documentation/Allen_Cahn.rst

     def output_transform(x, y):
       return x[:, 0:1]**2 * tf.cos(np.pi * x[:, 0:1]) + x[:, 1:2] * (1 - x[:, 0:1]**2) * y

-Now, we have specified the geometry, PDE residual, boundary condition, and initial conditions.
+Now, we have specified the geometry, PDE residual, boundary and initial conditions.
 We then define the TimePDE problem as

 .. code-block:: python